 SHOW SIDEBAR

-This is another episode of Alternative Heating & Supplies' tips and in this blog post, we are going to talk about the tube and shell heating exchangers that are mounted on the side of domestic hot water tanks.
-We get a lotta phone calls from people who have purchased sidearms from other companies and even our own company and they don't have it working properly because of simple mistakes.
+This is another episode of Alternative Heating & Supplies' tips and in this blog post, we are going to talk about the sidearm heating exchangers that are mounted on the side of domestic hot water tanks.
+We get a lot of phone calls from people who have purchased sidearms from other companies and even our own company and they don't have it working properly because of simple mistakes.

 So the most common way to install them is to mount them off the side of the domestic hot water tank.
-Let's further see how.
+Let's take a further look at how to install.

 Sidearm and Tube and Shell Heating Exchangers